Losing weight can be a struggle for many individuals.

 Rest assured that you aren’t alone.

 Millions of people make resolutions each year to lose weight and get healthy.
-Unfortunately, the vast majority of resolutions made are abandoned shortly thereafter, and the individuals who are able to lose weight often aren't able to keep it off over the long term (at least according to the research on weight loss maintenance).
+Unfortunately, the vast majority of resolutions made are abandoned shortly thereafter, and the individuals who can lose weight often aren't able to keep it off over the long term (at least according to the research on weight loss maintenance).

 But, all hope is not lost.